-Next Generation Quantum Networking: Applications, Use cases, Architectures and Technologies will run from 29th - 30th April 2021
+Next Generation Quantum Networking: Applications, Use cases, Architectures and Technologies ran from 29th - 30th April 2021

-This Workshop aims to bring together researchers from UK's Quantum Communication Hub program and similar initiatives across the world to discuss technological challenges and solutions for creating the next generation of quantum communication networks featuring enhanced operational capabilities to address the requirements for a variety of applications and use cases including quantum key distribution, quantum internet, blind and distributed quantum computing.
+This Workshop brought together researchers from UK's Quantum Communication Hub program and similar initiatives across the world to discuss technological challenges and solutions for creating the next generation of quantum communication networks featuring enhanced operational capabilities to address the requirements for a variety of applications and use cases including quantum key distribution, quantum internet, blind and distributed quantum computing.

 For further information please contact firstname.lastname@example.org.